Collaborative Law Is A Formal, Out-Of-Court Process

 In mediation, however, the sessions are conducted by a neutral third party (the mediator), whose job is to keep the conversation going so that spouses can reach an agreement on their own.
 The mediation process can involve two spouses in the same room, or spouses could be in two separate rooms with the mediator going back and forth between the two.
 Each spouse may have the opportunity to consult with their own divorce attorney, but family lawyers do not play as direct a role as they would in collaborative law, and there is usually no guidance from other professionals.

 How Long Does Collaborative Divorce Take In Ohio?

 The length of the process will depend on numerous factors, including how many disputed matters there are to resolve, how far apart spouses are in their level of disagreement, and the necessary level of involvement of the other members of the professional team.

 Once all the issues have been resolved, the family lawyers formalize the details in a written agreement, and the couple can file a petition for dissolution, which requires only one court visit.

 Even when the collaborative process takes a little longer than normal, it is still likely to be far faster and less expensive than a litigated divorce.
 And, in the end, it is the parties who control the outcome rather than the court.

 Schedule A Collaborative Law Consultation With One Of Our Attorneys

-To schedule a consultation about collaborative law with a lawyer at Sowald Sowald Anderson Hawley & Johnson, call 614-556-4231 or fill out the contact form on this website.
+To schedule a consultation about collaborative law with an Ohio family lawyer at Sowald Sowald Anderson Hawley & Johnson, call 614-556-4231 or fill out the contact form on this website.
 Our law office is on Fifth Street in downtown Columbus.